 Your brain works faster than your fingers can type.
 So the result is often long sentences with multiple thoughts.
 Go back and make sure you’ve only got one thought per sentence.

-People care more about themselves than they care about you, so read through those notes and replace the stuff where you talk about yourself and add in more stuff about your audience.
+People care more about themselves than they care about you.
+So replace the parts where you talk about yourself with more stuff about your audience.

 4. Write for a person, not for people.

 Pick a person and craft your message for them.
 You’ll come across more personal and more likable.

 5. Act like you can only use five exclamation points in your entire life.